|

 from here and protects this part of the Island from the Atlantic Ocean.
 The

-tourist areas.Long Bay Beach offers yet another unspoiled
+Bay Beach offers yet another unspoiled 5mile stretch of pristine beach and

-5mile stretch of pristine beach and is still very undeveloped.
-Just a few fabulous
+is still very undeveloped.
+Just a few fabulous designer villas grace its peaceful

-designer villas grace its peaceful shoreline.
-Turtle Cove Marina hosts
+shoreline.
+Turtle Cove Marina hosts an International Billfish Tournament

-an International Billfish Tournament each July, when large sports fishing boats
+each July, when large sports fishing boats come from far and wide to compete.

-on the quiet, but accessible southern part of the Island, overlooking the Caribbean
+part of the Island, overlooking the Caribbean Sea.
+Other

 Islands Grand

-Turk has been the seat of government for over 400 years and is the political
+Turk has been the seat of government for over 400 years

-capital of the Turks and Caicos and home to the Governor's residence.
-In 1492
+and is the political capital of the Turks and Caicos and home to the Governor's

-Christopher Columbus landed here on his first voyage in search of the Far East.
+residence.
+In 1492 Christopher Columbus landed here on his first voyage in search

-Today Grand Turk is a quiet island offering old world charm and excellent diving.
+of the Far East.
+Today Grand Turk is a quiet island offering old world charm

-Bermudian colonial architecture is still in evidence and a visit to the Turks
+and excellent diving.
+Bermudian colonial architecture is still in evidence and

-and Caicos National Museum is a must.
-Look out for wandering donkeys.
-Salt
+a visit to the Turks and Caicos National Museum is a must.
+Look out for wandering

-is a 17-mile stretch of pristine deserted beach on the north coast.
+There is a 17-mile stretch of pristine deserted beach on the north coast.
 Middle

 Caicos is perhaps the most dramatic and picturesque of all the Caicos Islands